wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-administration/includes/2-custom-domain.md

 1. Enter the domain name and press TAB.
 Domain name will be validated.

-1. Click OK to add custom domain.
+1. Select OK to add custom domain.

     ![Screenshot of the steps to add custom domain name to a portal.](../media/portal-add-custom-domain-name.png)